Betraying the Martyrs

-Betraying the Martyrs are a French metalcore band formed in Paris in 2008.
-The band currently consists of vocalist Rui Martins, guitarists Steeves Hostin and Baptiste Vigier, bassist Valentin Hauser, drummer Boris le Gal, and keyboardist Victor Guillet.
-They are currently signed to Out of Line Music.
-Through their previous label, Sumerian Records, Betraying the Martyrs have released four studio albums: Breathe in Life (2011), Phantom (2014), The Resilient (2017), and Rapture (2019).
-They've also released two EPs: The Hurt the Divine the Light (2009) and Silver Lining (2022).
+Betraying the Martyrs were a French metalcore band formed in Paris in 2008.
+The band's final lineup consisted of vocalist Rui Martins, guitarists Steeves Hostin and Baptiste Vigier, bassist Valentin Hauser, drummer Boris le Gal, and keyboardist Victor Guillet.
+At the time of their breakup in 2023, they were signed to Out of Line Music.
+Through their previous label, Sumerian Records, Betraying the Martyrs released four studio albums: Breathe in Life (2011), Phantom (2014), The Resilient (2017), and Rapture (2019).
+They also released two EPs: The Hurt the Divine the Light (2009) and Silver Lining (2022).